Video-Guided Foley Sound Generation with Multimodal Controls: Multimodal Conditional Foley Generation

 We build our model on the Diffusion Transformer (DiT)~\cite{peebles2023scalable} and a pretrained DAC-VAE~\cite{kumar2024high} for the audio encoder and decoder, as shown in \cref{fig:method}.

 \paragraph{Multimodal conditioning}

 We use a pretrained visual encoder $\mathcal{E}_v$ to encode the silent video $\bv_q \in \mathbb{R}^{T_v \times 3 \times H \times W}$ into features $\mathcal{E}_v(\bv_q) \in \mathbb{R}^{T_v \times C_v}$, where $T_v$ is the number of video frames, $H, W$ are video height and width, and $C_v$ is the visual feature dimension size.
-These video features are interpolated to match the length of the audio latents $\bz$, then concatenated along the channel dimension with noisy audio latents $\bz_t$ to maintain the audio-visual temporal alignment, similar to Wang \etal~\cite{wang2024frieren}.
+These video features are interpolated to match the length of the audio latents $\bz$, then concatenated along the channel dimension with noisy audio latents $\bz_t$ to ensure the audio-visual temporal alignment, pairing audio and video features at the same time, similar to Wang \etal~\cite{wang2024frieren}.
 The combined features are passed to the feed-forward transformer $\dm(\cdot)$.

 For the text condition $\bt_c$, we apply a frozen text encoder $\mathcal{E}_t$ to extract embeddings $\mathcal{E}_t(\bt_c) \in \mathbb{R}^{T_t \times C_t}$, where $T_t$ is the tokenized text sequence length, and $C_t$ is token’s embedding dimension.
 These text embeddings are then incorporated into $\dm(\cdot)$ via cross-attention.